-Jurisdiction: ABAC will take necessary and appropriate action to protect the safety and well-being of its community.
-Accordingly, student conduct should be addressed when such acts occur on ABAC property, at ABAC-sponsored or affiliated events, or otherwise violate ABAC's student conduct policies, regardless as to where such conduct occurs.
+Jurisdiction: Each institution shall take necessary and appropriate action to protect the safety and well-being of its community.
+Accordingly, student conduct should be addressed when such acts occur on institution property, at institution-sponsored or affiliated events, or otherwise violate the institution's student conduct policies, regardless as to where such conduct occurs.
 If the student has admitted responsibility and has voluntarily decided to participate in the informal process, the procedures outlined in this section will not apply.

-Access to Advisors: The respondent and alleged victim (where applicable), as parties to these proceedings, shall have the right to have an advisor (who may or may not be an attorney) of their choosing, and at their own expense, for the express purpose of providing advice and counsel.
-The advisor may be present during meetings and proceedings during the investigatory and/or resolution process at which their advisee is present.
-The advisor may advise the advisee in any manner, including providing questions, suggestions, and guidance on responses to any questions posed to the advisee, but shall not participate directly during the investigation or hearing process.
-ABAC shall not prohibit family members of a party from attending the hearing if the party requests such attendance but may limit each participant to having two (2) family members present.
+Access to Advisors: The Respondent and Complainant (where applicable), as parties to these proceedings, shall have the right to have an advisor (who may or may not be an attorney) of the party's choosing, and at their own expense, for the express purpose of providing advice and counsel.
+The advisor may be present during meetings and proceedings during the investigatory and/or resolution process at which his or her advisee is present.
+The advisor may advise their advisee in any manner, including providing questions, suggestions, and guidance on responses to any questions posed to the advisee, but shall not participate directly during the investigation or hearing process.

-Initial Evaluation of Student Conduct Reports: Regardless of how ABAC becomes aware of misconduct, ABAC shall ensure a prompt, fair, and impartial review and resolution of complaints alleging student misconduct.
-Where a report of student misconduct has been made to the appropriate department and/or person, ABAC shall review the complaint to determine whether the allegation(s) describes conduct in violation of ABAC's policies and/or code of conduct.
-If the reported conduct would not be a violation of ABAC's policies and/or code of conduct, even if true, then the report should be dismissed.
-Otherwise, a prompt, thorough, and impartial investigation, and review shall be conducted into each complaint received to determine whether charges against the respondent should be brought.
+Initial Evaluation of Student Conduct Reports: Regardless of how an institution becomes aware of alleged misconduct, the institution shall ensure a prompt, fair, and impartial review and resolution of complaints alleging student misconduct.
+Where a report of student misconduct has been made to the appropriate department and/or person, the institution shall review the complaint to determine whether the allegation(s) describes conduct in violation of the institution's policies and/or code of conduct.
+If the reported conduct would not be a violation of the institution's policies and/or code of conduct, even if true, then the report should be dismissed.
+Otherwise, a prompt, thorough, and impartial investigation, and review shall be conducted into each complaint received to determine whether charges against the Respondent should be brought.